amiluv/currency-conversion/README.md

-Currency Exchange is a personal project i decided to run to test my better understanding of programming Contributions, modifications and suggestions are welcome.
+Currency Exchange is a personal project I ran to test my better understanding of programming.
+I want you to know that contributions, modifications, and suggestions are welcome.

 Author: Austin Ogwu
-Authors email: augustineug@gmail.com
+Author email: augustineug@gmail.com
-Authors phone number: +2347038111555
+Author phone number: +2347038111555